 “Hey!” she called after it angrily.
 “Bring that back!”

-It’s mocking caw soon faded into the distance.
+Its mocking caw soon faded into the distance.

-Suddenly, the whole thing didn’t seem worth it, after all.
+Suddenly, the whole thing didn’t seem worth it after all.
 A whole gold piece was a steep price to pay for less than an hour of fun for a little boy.
 With a sigh, she packed up the spell components and her lantern, shooing Theo off to bed before Katerin could return and get angry with the both of them.

 After returning to the Silk Door and Sebastien’s form, she checked her pocket watch, noting the late hour and vacillating for a moment over what to do next.
 Responsibly, she should return to the University and go to sleep.
-But the decryption spells she had been waiting so long for were calling to her from the inside pocket of her jacket, whispering of the mysteries they could uncover and the power of knowledge.
+But the decryption spells she had been waiting for so long were calling to her from the inside pocket of her jacket, whispering of the mysteries they could uncover and the power of knowledge.

 So instead, knowing she would likely regret it in the morning, Sebastien headed to Dryden Manor.
 She had the beamshell tincture if she really needed it, after all.

 Oliver was there when she arrived, but seeing that she was busy and distracted, he said only, “Have breakfast with me in the morning before you head back.
 There’s some upcoming work I want to talk to you about.”